A-INDUSTRIES/TeribleApp/README.md

 #### Windows only.

 To use it,
-* First of all, Unzip src.zip.
+* First of all, Unzip it.
 * Then, run InstallNConfigure.bat.
 * After, to launch the app, run start.vbs.